GabriWar/ProcMon-for-ARCH-Linux/README.md

 ```
 in this fork you **should** be able to just build procmon as below on arch linux
-BUT FIRST compile the sysinternalsEBPF from the original github repo (i swear its like 3 or 4 commands)
+BUT FIRST compile the sysinternalsEBPF from the original github repo: https://github.com/microsoft/SysinternalsEBPF/blob/main/BUILD.md (i swear its just 3 or 4 commands)

 ```